uzumakiNabin/fs-backend/README.md

 Adds a person data in format {name: "", number: ""} passed as a request body.

 This project uses Express.js to create server application.
-You can learn more about express js at [here](https://expressjs.com/en/4x/api.html).
+You can learn more about express js [here](https://expressjs.com/en/4x/api.html).